Shin Goo: Early life and education

+After completing his military service, Shin decided that He want to be an announcer.
+He attended an audio-visual education center next to Taegeukdang in Myeong-dong.
+One day, he happened to come across a small advertisement in the corner of a newspaper seeking first-term students for the Namsan Drama Center Actor Academy.
+In a 2013 interview with Kyunghyang Shinmun, Shin Gu explained, "I saw the advertisement and thought, 'This is it,' which is why I decided to pursue acting."

-After serving in the army, Shin went to an announcer's academy.
-He saw a small commercial in the corner of the newspaper by chance.
-In an interview with Kyunghyang Shinmun in 2013, Shin Gu said, "It was an advertisement to recruit first-term students at the Namsan Drama Center Actor Academy.
-I thought this was it," he said, explaining why he started acting.
-In autumn 1962, Shin decided to enter newly established Namsan Drama Center Actor Academy, founded by Dongrang Yoo Chi-jin (1905-1974) which was predecessor of today Department of Theater and Film of Seoul Institute of the Arts.
-Class of 1962 was the first batch from the academy, and Shin's fellow classmate included Jeon Moo-song, Lee Ho-jae, Ban Hyo-jeong (who did not graduate), and playwright Yoon Dae-seong.
+In the autumn of 1962, Shin enrolled in the newly established Namsan Drama Center Actor Academy, which was founded by Dongrang Yoo Chi-jin (1905-1974) and is now known as the Department of Theater and Film of Seoul Institute of the Arts.
+Shin's class of 1962 was the first to graduate from the academy, and his Shin's classmate included Jeon Moo-song, Lee Ho-jae, Ban Hyo-jeong (who did not graduate), and playwright Yoon Dae-seong.